0xCompute/rubidity/PROOF-OF-TIME.md

 DRAFT - DRAFT - DRAFT  (Version 0.1)

-Let's try to square the circle and solve the halting problem of "turning-complete" computing with "normalized" timeouts.
+Let's try to square the circle and solve the halting problem of "turing-complete" computing with "normalized" timeouts.